JGrineau/JGrineau/README.md

-- 👋 Hi, I’m @JGrineau Im currently a part time student in Computer programming and Analysis.
+- 👋 Hi, I’m @JGrineau Im currently a part time student in Web Development and Internet applications
 -
 - 🌱 I’m currently learning Object orientated programming with Java, HTML, CSS, Javascript and React.
 - 📫 How to reach me ...
 LinkedIn: https://www.linkedin.com/in/jpgrineau/